NBA Rumors: Jayson Tatum, Marcus Smart Key To Celtics’ Acquisition Of Anthony Davis Next Summer, Per ‘Heavy’

 New Orleans Pelicans superstar Anthony Davis is expected to be the hottest commodity on the trade market in the 2019 NBA offseason.
 The Pelicans decided to wait for the summer of 2019 to deal Davis so teams like the Boston Celtics could join the bidding.
-Celtics President of Basketball Operations and General Manager Danny Ainge has long been interested in adding the All-Star center to their roster, but it remains unknown what how far they are willing to go to acquire him from the Pelicans.
+Celtics President of Basketball Operations and General Manager Danny Ainge has long been interested in adding the All-Star center to their roster, but it remains unknown how far they are willing to go to acquire him from the Pelicans.

 Based on the offers the Pelicans received before the February NBA trade deadline, the Celtics must now be aware to the possibility that bringing Anthony Davis to Boston could empty their treasure chests.
-According to Brandon “Scoop B” Robinson of Heavy, the Celtics will be needing to include Jayson Tatum and Marcus Smart in the trade package to convince the Pelicans to engage in a blockbuster deal next summer.
+According to Brandon “Scoop B” Robinson of Heavy, the Celtics would need to include Jayson Tatum and Marcus Smart in the trade package to convince the Pelicans to engage in a blockbuster deal next summer.

 “Celtics have to include Jayson Tatum and Marcus Smart,” a source who is in direct contact with the New Orleans Pelicans front office told “Scoob B” via text message.
 “Obviously, the next GM will have the most say in that.”

 It’s easy to understand why the Pelicans are very interested in acquiring Jayson Tatum in the potential deal involving their lone superstar, Anthony Davis.
-Tatum has shown lots of superstar potentials since entering the NBA, and he could become the centerpiece of the title-contending team the Pelicans are planning to build in the post-Davis era.
+Tatum has shown lots of superstar potential since entering the NBA, and he could become the centerpiece of the title-contending team the Pelicans are planning to build in the post-Davis era.
 Marcus Smart isn’t just a salary-cap filler.
 With his improved performance on both ends of the floor, Smart could help the Pelicans speed up the rebuilding process.

 Anthony Davis says he's still 'the best player in the league' after Pelicans lose to Lakers https://t.co/7WHe3uxc2s